quintel/etsource/PLANNING.markdown

 #### 1. Wanting too much

-We might be waning to change too much so that nothing moves anymore.
+We might be wanting to change too much so that nothing moves anymore.

 We could mitigate this by being very critical on 'need-to-haves' and 'nice-to-haves'.
 Or we could define some first quick wins and gain momentum by successfully completing these first steps.
+We can also choose to temporarily remove some functionality in the ETM and add it later in a Phase 2.

 #### 2. Migration might be daunting